pranavius/InstanceCollectionHelper/Docs/InstanceCollectionHelper.md

 (method) InstanceCollectionHelper:CreateFooter()
 ```

-Initializes the footer in the AddOn
+Initializes the footer in the AddOn that contains some display options for the window

 ## CreateMainFrame